It is widely accepted that our planet home is in a biodiversity crisis.

 Palaeoecology (palaeo means old) includes a range of scientific methods with a common goal: to provide an understanding of how ecosystems and individual species function and change over long time periods – where ‘long’ can refer to decades, centuries or millennia.

 Whereas historians use written archives, palaeoecologists rely on natural archives, that is, sediments like peat and lake mud that build up over time and store signals from the environment in that process.
 Waterlogging in these natural archives reduces decay, so indicators from the environment – in the form of pollen grains, charcoal fragments, plant, fungal and insect remains, minerals, heavy metals and chemical pollutants – do not decompose and are preserved in layers of peat and mud that accumulate over time.
 These indicators are often referred to as ‘proxies’ because they allow us to reconstruct conditions that we cannot directly observe.

 Freshly caught Trout 1935, Photo, Laing Photographic Collection

-Focusing initially on the River Ericht and its catchment, a series of activities took place during 2021, which begin to reveal its past and present ecology – laying the foundations for a better understanding of how the story of our past might help guide the story of our future:
+Focusing initially on the River Ericht and its catchment, a series of activities took place during 2021, which began to reveal its past and present ecology – laying the foundations for a better understanding of how the story of our past might help guide the story of our future:

 A desk-based palaeoecological study of the River Ericht and its catchment reviewed the landscape and land-use history over the last 10,000 years.
 This revealed the layers of human and environmental history that shape contemporary landscapes, making them more visible.